-CRCSI partners, Geoscience Australia (GA) and Land Information New Zealand (LINZ) together with three global companies GMV, Inmarsat and Lockheed Martin will implement the SBAS testbed to evaluate three positioning signals for improved accuracy and integrity over Australia and New Zealand.
+CRCSI partners, Geoscience Australia (GA) and Land Information New Zealand (LINZ) together with three global companies GMV, Inmarsat and Lockheed Martin have implemented the SBAS test-bed to evaluate three positioning signals for improved accuracy and integrity over Australia and New Zealand.

 The positioning signals for evaluation are:

-A second-generation Dual Frequency Multi Constellation (DFMC) signal which will provide improvement over the legacy signal in a number of areas.
-This signal has not been tested anywhere in the world.
+- A second-generation Dual Frequency Multi Constellation (DFMC) signal which will provide an improvement over the legacy signal in a number of areas.
+This signal has not been tested anywhere in the world until now.

-High-precision Precise Point Positioning (PPP) corrections with expected decimeter accuracies at user level.
+- High-precision Precise Point Positioning (PPP) corrections with expected decimetre accuracies at user level.

-In simple terms the SBAS satellite provides a cost effective way to improve GPS signals from around 5 metres in accuracy to less than 1 metre.
+In simple terms, SBAS provides a cost-effective way to improve GPS accuracy from around 5 metres to less than a metre.

 This trial is supported by a $12 million investment from the Australian Government as announced in January 2017 with a further $2 million from the New Zealand Government.

 Further information about this research can be found on the Geoscience Australia and LINZ websites.
-Information about CRCSI positioning program can be found here.
+Information about the CRCSI's positioning program can be found here.
 News and current details about the Australian National Positioning Infrastructure can be obtained here.